 Fraud is a very serious matter for both sides.
 For the defendant, showing that they didn’t try to commit a crime is a priority.
 For the victim, recouping their money is the focus.
 Because these are complex matters, it is imperative that you have all the information possible if you are involved in any way.

 Some types of fraud are more common than others.
-By understanding these few, it might be possible for you to avoid defrauding customers or being defrauded by a business.
+By understanding these, it might be possible for you to avoid defrauding customers or being defrauded by a business.
 It can also help you to address any issues if they do occur.

 Mortgage fraud can benefit either the person who initiates the mortgage or the person asking for the loan.
 It is common for this situation to involve being untruthful about an applicant’s income or ability to repay the borrowed money.
 Not being truthful about the value of the real property being purchased is another way that this might occur.

 Insurance fraud means that either you overinflate the value of a property or you have false claims made on a current policy.
-The outcome is that the person who commits the fraud gets money that they weren't entitled to receive.
-This hurts the insurance company's income and the cost is usually passed down to other customers, which isn't a desirable factor.
+The outcome is that the person who commits the fraud gets money that they weren’t entitled to receive.
+This hurts the insurance company’s bottom line, and the cost is usually passed down to other customers, which isn’t fair.
 This is also why insurance fraud is likely going to be harshly prosecuted.